Chance entered stage left and exited stage right. In the middle he made magic.

-While their relationship has blossomed recently, the comparisons between the two have been made for sometime now.
-In fact, as far back as 2013, people were already drawing a direct line between Yeezy and Chano, and it was undoubtedly happening within Chicago long before that.
+While their relationship has blossomed recently, the comparisons between the two have been made for some time now.
+In fact, as far back as 2013, people were already drawing a direct line between Yeezy and Chano, and it was undoubtedly happening in Chicago long before that.

 Chance has clearly been inspired by Kanye and has never been one to shy away from that influence.
 While it’s impossible to not recognize some connections between the two, let’s not confuse inspiration for succession.
 There are some very big differences between them, and when you compare Chance to Kanye, it’s a disservice to Chance’s story and more importantly, it limits Chance's future.